Advisory Council (Qing dynasty)

-The Advisory Council (資政院), also known as the Government Advisory Council, Political Advisory Council,or Political Advisory Board, was a preparatory body for the parliament established in 1910.
+The Advisory Council (資政院), also known as the Government Advisory Council, Political Advisory Council, or Political Advisory Board, was a preparatory body for the parliament established in 1910.
 It was part of the New Policies in the late Qing dynasty, of which the Qing court was moving toward the implementation of a constitution.
 In September 1907, the Guangxu Emperor promulgated a decree on the setting up of the Advisory Council, following by the provincial Consultative Bureaus in October.

 The Advisory Council was established on 6 November 1906, and formally opened on 10 October 1910, after the first parliamentary election in last October.
-The Council was dissolved on 12 February 1912 along with the end of the Qing dynasty, and was replaced by the Provisional Senate of the Republic of China.
+The council was dissolved on 12 February 1912 along with the end of the Qing dynasty, and was replaced by the Provisional Senate of the Republic of China.

 History

-After the Boxer Protocol was signed in 1901, the Qing court returned to capital Peking, eager to reform the governance.
-In around August 1906, Guangxu Emperor declared the start of preparative constitutionalism after the study by the Constitutionalism Commission on foreign politics.
-Two months later, Yikuang, Prince Qing, recommended forming the Advisory Council to prepare for the parliament.
-On 6 November 1906, the Emperor issued edict to revamp the governmental institutions, including the establishment of Advisory Council.
+After the Boxer Protocol was signed in 1901, the Qing court returned to its capital of Beijing eager to reform the realm's governance.
+In around August 1906, the Guangxu Emperor declared the start of preparative constitutionalism after the study by the Constitutionalism Commission on foreign politics.
+Two months later, Yikuang, Prince Qing, recommended forming an Advisory Council to prepare for the institution of a parliament.
+On 6 November 1906, the Emperor issued an edict to revamp the governmental institutions, including the establishment of Advisory Council.

-On 20 September 1907, the Emperor appointed Pulun and Sun Jialun as joint Presidents of the Council, and to draft its charter.
+On 20 September 1907, the Emperor appointed Pulun and Sun Jialun as joint Presidents of the council, and delegated to them the writing of its charter.
 In August 1908, the electoral system of the Council and the Provincial Assemblies were approved and governors of provinces were asked to hold relevant elections within a year.
 Half of the Council members were elected by members of the Assemblies, while the other half were appointed by the imperial court.

-The Council and the Commission further agreed jointly a nine-year plan for installing constitutionalism.
-Provincial Assemblies shall be formed in 1908, with elections of the Assemblies and the Council held a year later.
-The Council shall be convened and formally opened in 1910.
-Constitution of the state, Parliament Law, Parliamentary Election Law, and election of the bicameral members are expected in 1916.
-By then constitutional monarchy will replace absolute monarchy.
+The Council and the Commission further jointly agreed to a nine-year plan for installing constitutionalism.
+Provincial Assemblies were formed in 1908, with elections of the Assemblies and the Council to be held a year later.
+The council was to be convened and formally opened in 1910.
+The constitution of the state, Parliamentary Law, Parliamentary Election Law, and election of the bicameral members were expected in 1916.
+By then constitutional monarchy would have formally replaced absolute monarchy.

 The elections of the Council and Provincial Assemblies held as laid down in the plan.
-The bicameral parliament, however, did not come into existence as Qing dynasty was overthrown after Emperor Puyi was forced to abdicate in 1912.
+The bicameral parliament, however, did not come into existence as Qing dynasty was overthrown and Emperor Puyi forced to abdicate in 1912.